pingcap/docs-dm/en/upgrade-dm-1.0.md

 - Add retry for the `Write conflict` (9007 and 8005) error returned by TiDB
 - Fix the issue that the `Duplicate entry` error might occur during the full data import
 - Fix the issue that the `stop-task`/`pause-task` command may not work when no data written upstream after the full import is completed
-- Fix the issue that the monitoring metrics still display data after the replication task is stopped
+- Fix the issue that the monitoring metrics still display data after the migration task is stopped

 ### Upgrade operation example